-The redirectURI attribute of the OpenIdAuthenticationMechanismDefinition annotation may contain the special 'expression' value \${baseURL} and this must be resolved to the host and context path of the application for which the OpenID Connect authentication mechanism is installed.
+The redirectURI attribute of the OpenIdAuthenticationMechanismDefinition annotation may contain a Jakarta Expression Language expression with a variable baseURL which is resolved to the host and context path of the application for which the OpenID Connect authentication mechanism is installed.
 This requirement makes it easier to have an absolute URL as required by the OpenID Connect specification.
+Examples of redirectURI values: